prrao87/pydantic-benchmarks/README.md

 `2.4.2` | 0.291 | 11.2
 `2.5.2` | 0.273 | 11.9

-It's clear that the underlying improvements to `pydantic-core` and `PyO3` at the Rust level have been having an ever-increasing impact at the Python level (as seen in the incremental improvement with each major release).
-With the right knowledge of Pydantic v2 features, it's possible to get blazing fast performance compared to v1. 🚀
+It's clear that the underlying improvements to `pydantic-core` and `PyO3` at the Rust level have been having a noticeable impact at the Python level (as seen in the incremental improvements with each major release).
+Also, with the right knowledge of Pydantic v2 features, it's possible to optimize and tune every workflow to get the most out of your validation workflows. 💪🏽